mattyowl/astLib/README.rst

 * SciPy - http://scipy.org (tested on version 1.3.1)
 * Matplotlib - http://matplotlib.sourceforge.net (tested on version 3.1.1)

-From astLib 0.10.0, pyfits is no longer supported, as STScI have depreciated it.
-If you still require pyfits instead of Astropy, please continue to use astLib 0.9.3.

 Optional:

 * Python Imaging Library - http://www.pythonware.com/products/pil (tested on version 1.1.7)